 Orinda Arts Ambassadors

-The 2020 Orinda Arts Ambassadors exhibit: February 27th through March 12th
+The 2020 Orinda Arts Ambassadors exhibit took place on February 27th - March 12th

 Since 2007, the Arts Ambassadors Exhibit & Reception has been held every spring at the Orinda Community Library Art Gallery.
 Curated by the Orinda Public School Visual Art Teachers and presented in partnership with Educational Foundation of Orinda (EFO), the exhibit highlights a collection of student art work that includes at least one piece from every OUSD art studio (grades 1-8), and some from Miramonte students as well.
 The reception also celebrates student performing artists by featuring performances by the OUSD and Miramonte Performing Arts Programs.